scripting/likes/readme.md

 ### API for the Node app

-There are two calls, /toggle and /likes, that provide the backend services your app needs.
+There are three calls, /toggle, /likes and /mylikes that provide the backend services your app needs.

-1. /toggle takes two params, an accessToken and the URL of the thing that you are either liking or unliking.
+1. /toggle takes three params, and oauthToken, oauthSecret and the URL of the thing that you are either liking or unliking.

 2. /likes takes a URL and returns a list of users who have liked it.
-It doesn't require an accessToken.
+It doesn't require oAuth access info.

+3. /mylikes takes two params, and oauthToken, oauthSecret and returns an array of URLs the user has liked.

 Look in the body of handleHttpRequest in <a href="https://github.com/scripting/likes/blob/master/server/likes.js">likes.js</a> for all the calls it responds to.